markwilde33/CI-project-three/README.md

 #### Index Page:

-1. Go to the "Index page" page.
+1. Open the app.
 2. Click on the Register button and verify that the user is redirected to the register page.
 3. Click on the Login button and verify that the user is redirected to the login page.
 4. Users must be logged in to access the leaderboard.
 Click on the Play Riddle, Welcome and Leaderboard links in the navbar and verify that users are denied access to these pages.
-5. Verify that users are taken to the register page and receive the following      flashed message "You are unauthorized to perform this action.
+5. When a user clicks on any of these three links, verify that users are taken to the register page.
+Moreover, verify that users receive the following flashed message "You are unauthorized to perform this action.
 Please register and/or login first".
-6. Click on the link in the footer and verify that it loads on a separate page.
+6. Click on the link in the footer and verify that it loads correctly, and on a separate page.

 #### Register Page:

 1. On the index page, click on the register button and the register link in the navbar, verify that both these actions take the user to the register page.
 2. Try to submit the empty form and verify that an error message about the required fields appears.
 3. Try to submit the form with all inputs valid and verify that a success message appears, and that the user is taken to the login page.
 4. Verify tht the user is taken to the login page when they click on the optional "Already Registered?
 Sign In" link below the register button.

 #### Login Page:

 1. Try to submit the empty form and verify that an error message about the required fields appears.
-2. Try to submit the form with an invalid email address and verify that a          relevant error message appears.
+2. Try to submit the form with an invalid username and verify that a relevant error message appears.
 3. Try to submit the form with an invalid password and verify that a relevant error message appears.
 4. Try to submit the form with all inputs valid and verify that a success message appears, and that users are taken to the start quiz page.

 #### Start Quiz Page:

 1. Click on the "Play Quiz" button and verify the play quiz page is loaded.
 2. Click on the "Play Riddle" link in the navbar and verify the play quiz page is loaded.
 3. Click on the "Leaderboard" link in the navbar and verify the leaderboard page is loaded.
 4. Click on the "Logout" link in the navbar and verify the user is logged out and taken to the login page.
 5. Verify that images and riddle rules are being displayed.